 > Our review guidelines

-Securing your bicycle when a proper rack is nowhere in sight can be quite a problem.
+Securing your bicycle when a proper, fixed rack is nowhere in sight can be quite a problem.

 1. Lampposts

 Some lampposts will be too thick for certain types of bike lock.
-A thick chain lock will often work, but many a U-lock wouldn’t.
+A long chain or cable lock will often work, but most U-locks will not.

 2. Iron Railings